A quick introduction

 - An unhackable CECH-3001 one from my teenage years (for some reason the box says it’s a CECH-25XX model!).
 It’s been recently taken out of the attic to try out PS3Hen.

-- A CECH-2100 that I bought after PS3Xploit came out, I was finally able to install homebrew.
+- A CECH-2100 that I bought after PS3Xploit came out.
+With it, I was finally able to install homebrew.

 - A CECHA model (only released in Japan) that I acquired in August 2021 to gather material for this article (mostly photography and info about PS2 compatibility).
 It was quite pricey, luckily the donations of supporters helped me offset the costs.